amy324/Golang-Todo-List-CLI-App/README.md

 # CLI To-Do List App

 This is a simple command-line interface (CLI) to-do list application written in Golang.
+This project's purpose is to demonstrate implementing CRUD functionality into Golang CLI applications.
 The application allows users to manage their to-do tasks with basic CRUD (Create, Read, Update, Delete) operations.

-Stay tuned for an upcoming project which takes this idea to the next level, where I leverage databases for effective task management.

 ## Features